 Our phones are small, yet powerful computers.
 They allow us to do extensive tasks with only a couple of clicks.
 It’s quite amazing and at the same time dangerous.
 Even though no one admits it, people are getting addicted to social media and their phones.
 Mainly, this is due to the things you can do on your device.
 You can basically do anything.
 That’s why is so addictive.

 Start small to get rid of this nasty habit.
-Uninstall most of your applications, block push notifications, keep your desktop with close to zero icons, install a distraction-free application on your laptop3, replace this task with a different one, much more productive one.
-Reading a book, taking an online class, writing, going out with friends are great alternatives to our current lifestyle.
+Uninstall most of your applications, block push notifications, keep your desktop with close to zero icons, install a distraction-free application on your laptop, replace this task with a different one, much more productive one.3 Reading a book, taking an online class, writing, going out with friends are great alternatives to our current lifestyle.

 9. What’s Your Meaning